 Once you publish a post, its URL has 3 components: your domain name, the date published, and the slug, which is specific to that post.
 WordPress automatically sets the slug to match your post title, but you can change this in the “more options” section of the post settings.

 For this post, I stuck with the slug based on the title, so the URL is mentalhealthathome.org/2020/03/15/seo-basics-for-bloggers.
-Short and sweet.
+Short and to the point.

 But if the title of the post was quite wordy, e.g. The Top Ten Search Engine Optimization Strategies You Should Be Using With Your Blog, the automatically generated slug would be really long, and I’d probably cut it down to top-seo-strategies.